-The advanced generalist curriculum of the MSW program is for students that either have successfully completed the foundation year of the curriculum or have already completed a BSW from a CSWE accredited undergraduate social work program.
+The advanced generalist curriculum of the MSW program is for students that either have successfully completed the foundation year of the curriculum or have already completed a BSW from a CSWE accredited undergraduate social work program within the last seven years.
+Applicants having completed their BSW degree over seven years ago will be required to complete the 60-hour MSW program.
 To progress to the advanced standing year, students without a BSW must meet the following criteria: